Poinsettias are know as holiday decoration and in Minnesota they are normally sold in the months of November and

 Light Requirements and Placement

 Locate your plant in a spot with bright, natural light, but not exposed to direct sunlight for more than one to two hours.
 If in a sunny location, make sure the plant never dries out.
-Do not place your plant in an area that is exposed to cold drafts, heat from appliances, radiators, or ventilation ducts.
+Do not place your plant in an area that is exposed to hot or cold drafts from appliances, radiators, ventilation ducts or windows.
 Your poinsettia should be placed in an area that is not exposed to heavy traffic.
 Though not poisonous, the plant should be placed away from small children and animals.
 Ingestion of the plant could cause discomfort.

 Watering Your Poinsettias

 Poinsettias prefer to be kept evenly moist.
 Check soil dryness by sticking your finger in the soil about an inch deep.
 Do not let the soil dry out completely.
 If the soil is slightly dry, add water.
 Another way to check to see if the plant needs watering is to pick it up.
 If it feels light, add some water.
 Watering is usually only needed every 2 -3 days.
-Empty any water that drains into the saucer or foil potcover.
+Empty any water that drains into the saucer or foil pot cover.
 If you let the plant sit in this water, the leaves will turn yellow and drop off.
 With proper care it is not uncommon to see poinsettias keep their color into March or April.